I. Overview

 IV.
 Our Strategy

-The Company is adopting a ve-pronged strategy as under for global growth:
+The Company continues to follow the five-pronged strategy as under for global growth:

 1. Maintain leadership in Indian Trust Services market and capitalize on industry opportunities.